Andreessen Horowitz: Founding and partnering

-Notable investments
+Investments

 By 2012, Business Insider wrote that, "Andreessen Horowitz is the most powerful and respected venture capital firm in Silicon Valley right now."
 The firm is often cited as the largest and one of the most powerful venture capital funds in the world.
 Marc Andreessen in particular is often cited as one of the most powerful venture capitalists, who is dominant, if also controversial, not only in Silicon Valley, but also in politics.

 As per the website OfficeChais calculations (up to October 2025), since 2020, Andreessen Horowitz has backed 32 unicorns, more than any other venture firm.
 By November 2025, Andreessen Horowitz's website lists 1076 portfolio companies.
 The note reads: "Any investments or portfolio companies mentioned, referred to, or described on this page are not representative of all investments in vehicles managed by a16z and there can be no assurance that the investments will be profitable or that other investments made in the future will have similar characteristics or results.
 Exits include current and former a16z portfolio companies which have been acquired as well as companies which have undergone an initial public offering or direct public offering of shares.
 Certain publicly traded companies on this list may still be held in Andreessen Horowitz funds."
 The American Dynamism section lists 50 companies.

 Leslie Feinzaig writes on Fast Company that nowadays Andreessen Horowitz and other big firms do not act like traditional venture capital firms anymore, but invest beyond early-stage private companies, including public equities, crypto tokens, non-traditional assets, and more.
 There is also a tendency towards competing for the obvious alpha, and not just making the contrarian's bet.

+Andreessen Horowitz presents their primary political agenda as defending Little Tech (startups), in contrast to Big Tech incumbents.
+In April 2025, together with Y Combinator and AI companies like Anyscale, Exowatt, and Sourcegraph, the firm launched American Innovators Network, a coalition that represents "America's Little Tech ecosystem leading the next era of innovation and economic growth".

+John Mac Ghlionn of the Boston Globe refers to "Small Tech" and defines it as "a cluster of small Silicon Valley firms" that represents the "AI-driven military-industrial complex" with Palantir as "its public face", writing that, "The deeper roster runs through Anduril, Shield AI, Saronic, Scale AI, Vannevar Labs, Skydio, Epirus, and a dozen more startups bankrolled by the venture capital firm Founders Fund, Andreessen Horowitz, and Peter Thiel's wider network."